 The service offers an intensive six-week package and specifically works with carers who are supporting an older person with additional care needs, someone with a long term health problem or disability who wouldn’t be able to manage without their help and support.

-Since its inception the service has received over 200 referrals, of these 40% are newly identified unpaid carers.
+Since its inception, the service has received over 200 referrals, of this 40 % are newly identified unpaid carers.

 Irene felt that the enhanced carers support officer listened to her but did not patronise her or talk down to her as she had felt other workers had done in the past.

 Angela was able to follow up on many issues that Irene had felt unable to such as supporting her to appeal previous benefit decisions and apply for other appropriate support.